The Singular Angle of Nonlinear Systems: A Nonlinear Small Angle Theorem

 \section{A Nonlinear Small Angle Theorem}

 This section presents the main result of this paper, a nonlinear small angle theorem.
-The theorem states a new feedback stability condition in terms of the ``loop system singular angle'' being less than $\pi$.
-It can be regarded as an alternative angular complement to the famous nonlinear small gain theorem.
+The theorem states a brand-new feedback stability condition that the loop system singular angle is required to be less than $\pi$.
+The theorem can be regarded as an angular complement to the famous small gain theorem.